obsidianmd/obsidian-help/en/User interface/Workspace/Panes/Linked pane.md

 - When a new [[Backlinks#Open a linked backlinks pane|Backlink Pane]] is created from a note, it will be linked to that note.
 This means that [[backlinks]] will always be shown for the note that is in that pane.
 This is useful if you want to reference a set of [[backlinks]] but let the regular backlink panel change with whatever other note you are working on.

 Linked panes will be marked with a link icon.
 You can hover the link to see which pane it's linked to, or click the icon to release it, so that they are no longer linked.
-This won't close the previously-linked pane.
+This won't close the previously linked pane.